grafana/k6-docs/docs/sources/next/using-k6/javascript-compatibility-mode.md

 You can write k6 scripts in various ECMAScript versions:

 - ES6+ JavaScript with ES modules (ESM).
-- Plain old JavaScript (ES5.1+) with CommonJS modules.
+- ES6+ JavaScript with CommonJS modules.

 k6 supports both module types and most ES6+ features in all k6 execution modes: local, distributed, and cloud.